 As the complexity and urgency of many sustainability problems increase, we can no longer think about our investment needs only in terms of technical products with great performance.

 In every investment decision, a growing need to contribute more effectively to sustainability challenges has to be taken into account.

 Climate warming, weakening air quality, water pollution and waste are examples of current global sustainability challenges.
 Sometimes traditional technologies offer the best solutions, but we also need novel solutions to complex environmental problems.

 ▶️ VIDEO: A professor and a student tell why to choose this Master's programme (the text continues below the video).

 Solutions to these global challenges, such as environmental sustainability, call for systems thinking.
 We need to understand the context in which a product is going to operate and whether it relates to the need to reduce emissions, use less oil-based fuel or water, end-of-life disassembly, or marketing in a region which taxes based on a footprint.

 By understanding the broader context in which the challenges lie, we are able to identify more sustainable solutions.

-In this programme, you will learn to identify the challenges of sustainability and view them in a multidisciplinary way, producing solutions which cover all of the aspects of sustainability in the society.
+In this programme, you will learn to identify the challenges of sustainability and view them in a multidisciplinary way, producing solutions which take all aspects of sustainability in society into consideration.

-You will study courses in renewable energy and energy efficiency, waste management, life cycle management, emission control and reduction, climate change, and sustainable business and innovation.
+You will take courses on renewable energy and energy efficiency, waste management, life cycle management, emission control and reduction, climate change, and sustainable business and innovation.